Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Note that different choice of function $f$ and different values for the parameters $c_*$ and $\epsilon$ give different choices of gluing-compatible local coordinates.
-It is shown in \cite{Pius1,Pius:2014iaa,Sen:2014pia} that all such choices of local coordinates give the same value for the measurable quantities.
-Therefore, the function $f$ and the arbitrary parameters $c_*$ and $\epsilon$ will not appear in the measurable quantities as longs as we restrict our computations to the second order in $c_*$.
+Note that different choices of the function $f$ and different values for the parameters $c_*$ and $\epsilon$ give different choices of gluing-compatible local coordinates.
+It is shown in \cite{PiusRudraSen201311,PiusRudraSen201401,Sen201408,SenWitten201504} that all such choices of local coordinates give the same value for the physical quantities.
+Therefore, the function $f$ and the arbitrary parameters $c_*$ and $\epsilon$ will not appear in the measurable quantities as long as we restrict our computations to the second order in $c_*$.

+\newl In principle, it is possible to solve the curvature-correction equation to arbitrary orders of $c_*$.
+One can then define the corresponding coordinates by a similar procedure.